huntikins/Dev-Social-Network/README.md

 ## Project Features
 * Users can create posts.
 If there is a URL in the post, it is displayed as a link and a preview of the site contents is included when the post is displayed.
-* Users can search for other users by entering part or all of a user's name or email.
+* Users can search for other users by entering part or all of a user's name or email address.
 * Users can follow other users.
+* The Social Feed includes the posts of all the users the current user is following as well as the current user's own posts.
 * Post feeds are displayed in reverse chronological order (newest posts at the top).
-* The Social Feed includes the posts of all the users the current user is following as well as the current user's own posts.
 * Upcoming local technology related Meetup events are displayed based on the zipcode the user provides.
 * Users can edit their account information and view other users' profiles.
 * Users can "like" and comment on posts.